monadic-xyz/monadic.xyz/README.md

 1. Clone repo
 2. In your terminal cd to the project folder

+## Development

+1. Start a simple server to preview the site `python -m SimpleHTTPServer`
-3. Write html / css
+2. Write html / css
+3. Save & refresh

 ## Deploy